ulfschneider/afova/README.md

 # Afova

-Afova (Accessible Form Validation) is leveraging the Constraint Validation API for client-side form validation.
+Afova (accessible form validation) is leveraging the Constraint Validation API for client-side HTML form validation.

 Afova will identify the constraints assigned to input controls contained by HTML form elements, validate the form during submit, and report constraint violations.